HarshVardhan-DSAI/customer-segmentation/README.md

 | 5 | Female | 31 | 17 | 40 |
 | ... | ... | ... | ... | ... |

+*(Source: Mall Customer Segmentation Data — widely used for clustering practice)*

 ---

 ## ⚙️ **Method**
 - Data exploration and cleaning
-- Applied **K-Means clustering** to find optimal customer segments
+- Applied **K-Means clustering** to segment customers
-- Used the Elbow Method to choose the best number of clusters
+- Used the **Elbow Method** to find the optimal number of clusters
-- Visualized clusters with scatter plots
+- Visualized clusters using scatter plots to understand customer groups

+---

+## 📈 **Results**
+- Identified **5 distinct customer segments**, including:
+  - High-income, high-spending customers
+  - Low-income, low-spending customers
+  - Moderate-income customers with varying spending habits
+- Clusters help the business understand and target each group differently:
+  - Reward loyal high spenders
+  - Create offers for low-spending customers to increase engagement

 ---